 Your dishwasher really helps you save time and energy on all those dishes.
 However, there are some problems that can occur from time to time, such as failing to drain.
 If your dishwasher does not drain, it might be something simple that you can fix yourself or you might prefer to call a professional.
-Either way, here are some of the most common reasons behind such a problem.
+Either way, here are some of the most common reasons behind dishwasher drainage problems.

 You will notice that the air gap has a dome shape and its purpose is to allow a smooth transition of pressure between the surrounding environment and your dishwasher.
+If this air gap is clogged, it will most certainly cause dishwasher drainage issues.
 Check this air gap for any blockages and clean it out.
-You might need to remove the exterior cover in order to clean it out.
+You might need to remove the exterior cover in order to do this.

-If your sink is blocked, it can result in your dishwasher being blocked too.
+If your sink is blocked, it can result in dishwasher drainage problems as well.
 This is because they are both connected to the same main outlet.
 You can use a plumbing snake to break up the blockage and allow for a free flow of water again.
 Remember that chemical drain cleaners pose a number of risks and might not be suitable for your sink!

 If you are using the wrong detergent, it can also result in poor drainage.
 Use dishwasher detergents only and, if you are in doubt, ask the manufacturer for advice on the best brand for your make and model.
 If you find that there are too many bubbles in your machine, you might also need to use less detergent.